ChaosProfit/Magic-Assistant/README.md

 ## restful api
 Execute "python3 -m magic_assistant.main --io_type restful_api --agent run" to start magic_assistant in restful_api mode.
 You can use
 http or websocket to communicate with magic_assistant.

+# llm
+## mojing-llm
+### data
+We have collect and clean data from the following datasets: alpaca-gpt4-data-zh, alpaca-data-gpt4-chinese and Open-Platypus.<br />
+The data is stored in https://huggingface.co/datasets/Guanglong/mojing-llm.<br />
+### model
+We have also fine-tuned llama2 on this dataset.
+We have released two types of llm in huggingface:
+7B(https://huggingface.co/Guanglong/mojing-llm-7b) and 13B(https://huggingface.co/Guanglong/mojing-llm-13b). <br />
+The 7B and 13B llm can run on consumer-grade GPUS like RTX4090, RTX3090 and so on.
+## llm api
+We will import the api of openai and other llm providers(like baidu) soon.
+Users could use these apis without self-hosted gpus.
+## others llm
+Most llama/llama2 series llm(like vicuna like platypus2) can be used.